gidavies/AzureIaaSInfraLab/MoveIacLab3.md

 <img src="images/Lab3_33.jpg" width="624"/>

 8. Open the JSON Outline view (usually on the left hand side of Visual Studio).
 You may want to pin it open for convenience.
-THis allows you to see the elements in the ARM Template and if you click on an element (e.g. a parameter) then it selects that element in the ARM Template.
+This allows you to see the elements in the ARM Template and if you click on an element (e.g. a parameter) then it selects that element in the ARM Template.
 This can make understanding and navigating around the ARM Template much easier:

 <img src="images/Lab3_34.jpg" width="624"/>